GDSC-KIIT/project-halide/README.md

 ## Documentation

-Instructions on how to running Halide, building it from source and other technical documentation are available at https://dsc-kiit.github.io/project-halide/
+Instructions on how to run HalideOS in Oracle VirtualBox, building HalideOS from source and other technical documentation are available at https://dsc-kiit.github.io/project-halide/

 ## Tools and Languages